Philip-Mascaro/CPE-487-Final-Project-Tic-Tac-Toe/README.md

   *  To play the game you will need a Nexys Board, a keypad and a monitor to display the game.
      ![photo of keypad](/Images/keypad.jpg)

-  * Buttons 1-9 represent each quadrant of our tic tac toe board with 1 being the top left, and 9 being the bottom right.
-This spot will either turn red to signify an occupied space or blink with the current player's letter to signify an open space.
-If, the space is open pressing the D key will confirm the move.
+  * Our Tic-Tac-Toe board uses buttons 1-9 for each quadrant.
+1 is top left, 9 is bottom right.
+A red blinking letter indicates an occupied space, while a blue blinking letter shows an open space for the current player's turn.
+Pressing the D key confirms an open space move.

   * ![photo of board](/Images/board.jpg)

-  * Our board is only used by the player in order to select the game type and to reset the game.
-BTNU is used for player vs computer and btny is used for player vs player.
-X and O is randomized and assigned to players, so you can choose a letter before starting to determine who goes first.
-Press [butto] to reset the Tic-Tac-Toe game.
+  * Our board simplifies the game experience.
+Use BTNU for player vs computer, BTND for player vs player.
+X and O are randomly assigned; choose before the game to determine the starting player.
+Press BTNU or BTND to reset the Tic-Tac-Toe game.

-  * [Add Description of Board and how to do the reset]

   * [Block Diagram for how the files work together]